flyryan/DuffPlexCompose/README.md

 ## What is Docker?

-Docker is a platform that makes it easy to run applications in isolated containers.
-Think of containers as lightweight, standalone packages that include everything needed to run a piece of software.
+Docker is a platform that makes it easy to run applications in isolated containers - lightweight, standalone packages that include everything needed to run a piece of software.
+This stack uses Docker Compose, a tool that helps you run multiple Docker containers together.

-## Why Docker?
+Key benefits of using Docker for this media server stack:
 - **Easy Setup**: No need to manually install each application
 - **No Conflicts**: Each service runs in its own container, preventing conflicts
 - **Simple Updates**: Update any service with just two commands